Early history of Wollya Water Reserve

 The local Field Officer was instructed to inspect the workmanship, and reported that the tank stand was poorly constructed with bush timber and unsafe to fill with water on its 10-feet high superstructure.
 ‘The windmill is 8 or 10 feet and situated on a four post 20-foot stand of black iron, which is very rusty.
 The mill is very rough.’

 Mullewa Road Board did not let up, pressing for the sale of one of the squatters tanks at the siding so as to fund a mill.
-‘Settlers would derive greater advantage from this proposal than could be derived by utilisation of tanks at the siding which were placed there to bring water in by rail.
+‘Settlers would derive greater advantage from this proposal than could be derived by utilization of tanks at the siding which were placed there to bring water in by rail.
 As the supply of well water is ample for requirements, there is no need to bring water in by rail.’

 The government seized on the admission that tanks at Tenindewa were not needed and promptly moved them to Dalwallinu where the need was greater.
-‘As an adequate supply of water exists, the Department cannot see its way to consider erecting a windmill due works needed in less favoured locations.’
+‘As an adequate supply of water exists, the Department cannot see its way to consider erecting a windmill due works needed in less favored locations.’

 Mullewa Road Board tried a new tack, asking for only £20 and settlers would contribute the balance.
 ‘The Board will erect and maintain the mill and elevated tank.
 Settlers here are suffering as is elsewhere.
 Some are carting water 12 miles.
 These settlers should be considered as deserving.’

-This received a favourable response.
+This received a favorable response.
 An agreement was drawn up giving Mullewa Road Board permission to erect a windmill and tank on Wollya New Well, with the government contributing £20 payable on completion of the job and passed by an inspector. •Board to take control of the said works, with government requirements for water free of charge.’

 A few months later in 1915. the Road Board asked could it place the mill and elevated tank on the government dam nearby instead of new well. `Good rain has filled the dam and settlers would be better served having the mill on the dam where the water is of better quality.
 Settlers have undertaken to provide and erect a mill on the well at their own cost at a later date if necessary.’